RU09342-F18/lab-1-gpio-Husseina3/Multiple Blink/README.md

 **Table** *Special Function Registers for the RED LED P1.6*

 The above table shows the two different states of the green LED and RED LED in the infinite while loop.
+The Speed of the Red Light is 0.2 seconds and the speed of the green is 0.3 seconds.

 ## MSP430F5529